garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Create Tendril, Move Tendril
+Category: Create Eye, Move Eye

-When cast: Place 2 TENDRILs.
-Move 3 of your TENDRILs 2 spaces each.
+When cast: Place 2 EYEs.
+Move 3 of your EYEs 2 spaces each.

 ### Copy Charge
 ```